coinbase/rules_ruby/README.md

 ## Rules

-The following diagram attempts to capture the implementation behind `ruby_library` that depends on the result of `bundle install`, and a `ruby_binary` that depends on both:
+The following diagram attempts to capture the implementation behind `rb_library` that depends on the result of `bundle install`, and a `rb_binary` that depends on both:

 ![Ruby Rules](docs/img/rules_ruby.png)

-### `ruby_library`
+### `rb_library`

 <pre>
-ruby_library(name, deps, srcs, data, compatible_with, deprecation, distribs, features, licenses, restricted_to, tags, testonly, toolchains, visibility)
+rb_library(name, deps, srcs, data, compatible_with, deprecation, distribs, features, licenses, restricted_to, tags, testonly, toolchains, visibility)
 </pre>

 <table class="table table-condensed table-bordered table-params">